felixlu/awesome-stars/topics.md

 ## ai

+- [Comfy-Org/ComfyUI](https://github.com/Comfy-Org/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.
 - [oraios/serena](https://github.com/oraios/serena) - A powerful MCP toolkit for coding, providing semantic retrieval and editing capabilities  - the IDE for your agent
 - [rowboatlabs/rowboat](https://github.com/rowboatlabs/rowboat) - Open-source AI coworker, with memory
 - [JuliusBrussee/caveman](https://github.com/JuliusBrussee/caveman) - 🪨 why use many token when few token do trick — Claude Code skill that cuts 65% of tokens by talking like caveman